 Survey of employers in the Canadian marketing research industry and community: Online survey with Survey Monkey; from June 1st to June 21, 2021; 51 completed responses; Language: English and French.

 Survey of alumni of the MRBI program: Online survey with Survey Monkey; from June 1st to June 11, 2021; 30 completed responses; Language: English.

 Algonquin College (2021).
 Survey of alumni of the MRBI program and Survey of employers in the Canadian marketing research industry. https://algonquinlivecom-my.sharepoint.com/:b:/g/personal/huap0001_algonquinlive_com/EUbbZIUvO31JggGJxGqXGu4BbQuJDDfO2tG52DqxTvmBBg?e=SC24Yd

 Asai, S. (2020).
 Saving Soft Skills From Extinction.
 TEDx.
 Retrieved from: https://www.ted.com/talks/scott_asai_saving_soft_skills_from_extinction

 Indeed (2021).
 Hard skills vs. Soft skills.
 Retrieved from: https://ca.indeed.com/career-advice/resumes-cover-letters/hard-skills

 Miguel Huapaya Toledo and Tasnim Islam are graduating students of the final semester of the Marketing Research & Business Intelligence (MRBI) program at Algonquin College and they have been working on several projects within the College.

-If you liked this blog post, also stay tuned for CRIC’s upcoming webinar on August 25 “Careers in Marketing Research: Opportunities in the Coming Decade” featuring a range of perspectives and experts as they weigh in on the marketplace.
+If you liked this blog post, register as well for CRIC’s upcoming webinar on August 24, Tuesday on“Careers in Marketing Research: Opportunities in the Coming Decade” featuring a range of perspectives on opportunities in the coming decade.